Nealelab/UKBB_ldsc/README.md

 This is almost certainly not the ideal way to strcture this analysis.
 Making a human manage the splitting/batching here somewhat defeats the purpose of having flexible cloud compute.
 We're conly doing it this way currently for expediency while we investigate better long-term alternatives.

-With the current settings in the submission script running ~1500 traits takes a little over 10 node hours (~160 CPU hours) split over 10 minimal `n1-highcpu-16` VMs, each running 8 traits in parallel at a time.
+With the current settings in the submission script running univariate h2 for ~1500 traits takes a little over 10 node hours (~160 CPU hours) split over 10 minimal `n1-highcpu-16` VMs, each running 8 traits in parallel at a time.
+Paritioned heritbaility is slower, taking just under 20 hours on 10 `n1-standard-16` VMs running 6 traits at a time for the same traits.
 Attempts to scale this up to more traits on a machine (with 32- or 64-core VMs) have seen poor performance, likely due to being I/O bound for reading reference and sumstat files.

 ### Settings

 Using this script involves both setting job information in the script and passing arguments for parallelization via the command line.
-The following setting are set by editing the the python script (`ldsc_h2_parallel_batch.py`):
+The following setting are set by editing the the python script (`ldsc_h2_parallel_batch.py` or `ldsc_h2part_parallel_batch.py`):

 ```
 ld_ref_panel = '/home/mtag/mtag-master/ld_ref_panel/eur_w_ld_chr/' # local path